 Sooner or later, all homeowners have to contend with an inconvenient reality… namely, that their home desperately needs a fresh coat of paint.
-Maybe you’ve just moved into new digs and want to give the place your own chosen color palette.
-Or maybe you’re planning to sell your house and want to make it look as fresh and as new as can be.
+Maybe you’ve just moved into a new home and want to give the place your own chosen color palette.
+Or maybe you’ve been in your home for some time and you’re planning to sell your house and want to make it look as fresh and as new as can be.
 Either way, you’ll face a crucial choice: Should you paint the house yourself, or hire a crew of professionals?

 There are pros and cons to both approaches, and it may ultimately boil down to several factors, such as the scope of the project and the amount of time at your disposal.
 As you try to make a wise decision, take a moment to review our list of pros and cons.